 New South Wales Food and Drink

-Cuisine in New South Wales, and Sydney in particular, reflects the state's multicultural makeup with Thai, Vietnamese, Japanese, Greek, Italian, African and Indian dishes all represented, and gourmet food and wine trails exist throughout the state.
+Cuisine in New South Wales, and Sydney in particular, reflects the state's multicultural personality with Thai, Vietnamese, Japanese, Greek, Italian, African and Indian dishes all represented.
+Gourmet food and wine trails exist throughout the state from the boutique dairies in the Blue Mountains to the paddock to plate experiences in Dubbo.
 As a harbour city, fresh fish is a staple on most Sydney menus, particularly barramundi and snapper, around Darling Harbour and The Rocks' restaurants.

-Foodies may want to visit Orange, a town in the New South Wales tablelands that prides itself on being the 'foodbasket of the state'.
-Here, 20 wineries, farmers' markets and an abundance of bistros and cafés in the town centre will help you savour the flavours of the region.
+Foodies may want to visit Orange, a town in the New South Wales tablelands that prides itself on being the 'breadbasket of the state'.
+Here, around 50 wineries, farmers' markets and an abundance of bistros and cafés in the town centre will help you savour the flavours of the region.

 • Sydney rock oysters are renowned and utterly delicious.